ubaldot/vim-open-recent/README.md

 > [!TIP]
 >
-> It may handy to have the following in your `.vimrc` file:
+> It may handy to have the following lines in your `.vimrc`.
+In that way, if
+> you launch Vim with no file as argument, you get automatically displayed a
+> list of recently opened files.
 >
 > ```
 > def OpenRecentNicer()